 Just about every person on earth today carries some anger.
 Anger hurts not only oneself, but also our loved ones.
-It destroys health, traumatizes families and relationships, jeopardizes work relationships and jobs, and perpetuates negativities and unhappiness in one's life.
+It destroys health, breaks up families and relationships, traumatizes loved-ones, jeopardizes work relationships and jobs, and perpetuates negativities and unhappiness in one's life.
 Chronic anger can erode one's self-esteem, breeds self-denigration and deep guilt.

 Chinese medicine regards anger as neither a personality trait nor a reflection of one's character, but a health disorder.
 It thus provides treatments -- giving hope and healing to fragmented families, hurt individuals and relationships.
 Chinese medicine recognizes anger as a physiological imbalance treatable naturally with acupuncture and herbs.
 Knowing that anger is physiological in nature helps us stop judging others and not reacting to the source(s) of anger.
 It allows us to become more compassionate toward ourselves and others.

 The connection between body, mind, and spirit is well-established in the ancient Chinese medical philosophy.
 Chinese medicine treatment for anger and other emotional disorders is not new, not uncommon and has been proven effective.